Bubalo Law PLC News

 Jurors in Bergen County Superior Court deliberated about two hours before finding that Wyeth’s Pondimin drug was a cause of Gloria Stribling’s primary pulmonary hypertension.
 The trial loss was Wyeth’s first in four years in a case involving the often-fatal illness.

 Attorney Gregory Bubalo was among the team of attorneys, including James Sill and Bill Medley, litigating this case.

 James Sill, one of the Oklahoma City-based lawyers who represented Stribling, said in an interview after the eight-member jury returned its verdict.
 “The jury has spoken loud and clear that Wyeth ignored warning signs about this drug,”

 The ruling comes as Madison, New Jersey-based Wyeth seeks to wrap up more than a decade of litigation over fen-phen, which combined the company’s Pondimin and Redux with the generic phentermine.
 Users took the drugs to suppress their appetites.

 More than 6 million prescriptions were written for the diet combination before Wyeth pulled the drugs off the market in 1997 after researchers linked the treatment to heart damage and PPH.

 Wyeth sought to resolve most fen-phen users’ claims through a $3.75 billion national settlement program.
 The accord didn’t cover people stricken with the fatal lung disease.

-Bubalo Goode is one of the very few law firms across the country who actually take PPH cases to trial on behalf of their clients.
+Bubalo Law PLC is one of the very few law firms across the country who actually take PPH cases to trial on behalf of their clients.